5 PASSOVER RECYCLING HACKS

 Recycle Your Electricals Vapes Film (youtube.com)

-When you hear the word ‘landfill’, you probably don’t think of a place where nature is thriving.
+When you think of a recycling centre, you probably don’t imagine a place where nature is thriving.
 But you might be in for a surprise.
 In Greater Manchester, we saw the potential in these spaces and have made it our mission to make room for nature at our waste and recycling sites.

 Creating homes for insects